pyueh-osi/Edgecmd-Docs/V1/EdgeCmd utility/Configure adapter.md

 ## Configure with JSON Files

-You can also configure Edge Data Store by a JSON file input into the EdgeCmd application.
+You can also configure the adapter by a JSON file input into the EdgeCmd application.
 A file import completely replaces the existing configurations; therefore, you cannot use it to change individual values in a facet without modifying others.

 ### Import bulk configuration